paracrawl/keops/pm.md

 <a name="users"></a>

 ## Managing users
-As an administrator, you have de capability of inviting new users to KEOPS.
-The new users may have evaluator or administrator privileges.
+As a project manager, you have de capability of inviting new users to KEOPS.
+The new users may have evaluator or project manager privileges.

 ### Inviting new users
 ![Invitation screen](/screenshots/guide/admin/invite.png)